Lawson and Four More: History

 In 1967 Bobby Lawson left the group and formed Lawson's Blues Bag.
 The remaining members continued as the Goat Dancers for a brief time.
 Lawson and Four More's brand of hard blues-based rock predicted the approach of later Memphis bands such as Moloch and Snake, who became popular at the end of the 1960s.
 Keyboardist Terry Manning went on to form Rock City with Chris Bell and Jody Stevens before those two formed Big Star with Alex Chilton and Andy Hummel, recorded as a solo artist, and became a successful record producer and engineer starting in the 1970s.
 Joe Gaston went on to play with several other groups and has gone on to be a respected blues musician in Memphis, playing at the Center for Southern Folklore.
 Lawson and Four More's work has come to the attention of garage rock and psychedelic enthusiasts.
 In 2013 Ace released "If You Want Me You Can Find Me" as an A-Sided on a seven-inch single, along with the previously unissued "Smart Bird".

-The Goatdancers are on the cover of the acclaimed FEELING HIGH: THE PSYCHEDELIC SOUND OF MEMPHIS (Ace Big Bear 2013), a compilation selling around the world, from Poland to Thailand.
-Bill Donati's "Nuclear Surfer," directed by Ben J. Harrison, is a satire of nuclear power (YOUTUBE).
-Donati has written, recorded, and produced five original CDs (billdonati.com).
-He is also an academic and noted biographer (William Donati- Wikipedia).
+The Goat Dancers are on the cover of the acclaimed FEELING HIGH: THE PSYCHEDELIC SOUND OF MEMPHIS (Ace/Big Bear, 2013).